syncfusion-content/asp.netmvc-docs/aspnetmvc/Schedule/working-with-appointments.md

 The `BlockoutSettings` holds the below properties to customize the block intervals such as,

 * `TemplateId` - Template design that applies on the block intervals.
-* `CustomStyle` - The custom css that applies on the blocked intervals.
+* `CustomStyle` - The custom CSS that applies on the blocked intervals.

 {% highlight razor %}